mariamartinezz/mariamartinezz/README.md

 - 👋 Hi, I’m @mariamartinezz
-- 👀 I’m interested in books
-- 😄 I’m currently trying to survive phython
+- 😄 I’m currently trying to do my best in phython
 - 📫 How to reach me - u cant
 - 😄 Pronouns Mariah caray
-- ⚡ Fun fact: nada

 <!---
 mariamartinezz/mariamartinezz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.